 Victoria Atkins, the Minister for Crime, Safeguarding and Vulnerability, said: “Acid attacks have a devastating impact on their victims, leaving both emotional and physical scars.
 I’m pleased that so many of the UK’s major retailers are joining our fight to combat this scourge and signalling that they’re committed to selling acids responsibly.
 This is the next step of our Acid Attacks Action Plan that has already seen us consult on new laws to restrict young people’s access to acids.
 It’s also vital that we gain an insight into the motivations and behaviours of those who carry out these unspeakable attacks, which is why we’ve commissioned a major piece of research that will help us to understand more about this form of criminality.”

 The voluntary commitments will see retailers:

-*agree not to sell products to those under 18 year of age that contain potentially harmful levels of acid or corrosive substances, including applying Challenge 21/25 policies when asking for age identification, staff supported by till alerts, supervision and inclusion of these products in age-restricted sales training
+*agree not to sell products to those under 18 years of age that contain potentially harmful levels of acid or corrosive substances, including applying Challenge 21/25 policies when asking for age identification, staff being supported by till alerts and supervision and inclusion of these products in age-restricted sales training